asaraog/msds431week8/README.md

 ## Important files

 **app.go:** Backend 'brain' of application.
 Lint function takes in user preference and a user-specified text file to output a processed string of the Vale CLI output.
+ProcessRaw takes the Vale CLI output and processes it for the application frontend.
+A test unit function is written in app_test.go.

 **frontend/src/App.Svelte:** Frontend specifications.
 Binding of user input for preference to backend code.
 Displays output of Vale CLI in the application after clicking button.